 The Georgia Straight was created in May 1967 as an anti-establishment alternative to the conservative daily newspapers.
 And its arrival created an uproar.

-It was raided and fined by the Vancouver police for publishing obscenities, banned from distribution, and its founder, poet and UBC math student Dan McLeod, was thrown in jail.
+It was raided by the Vancouver police and fined for criticizing a judge and publishing obscenities, banned from distribution on city streets, and its founder, poet and UBC math student Dan McLeod, was thrown in jail.

 In the mid-1970s, McLeod hired a young Irish writer named Bob Geldof, who was the music editor before going on to form the Boomtown Rats and later achieving international fame as a humanitarian.